dustin/dustin.sallings.org/_posts/2011-09-20-cathing-up.markdown

 ## html5 page idle stuff

-HTML5 added a feature that allows you to detect when the renders your page hidden (most commonly by switching tabs).
+HTML5 added a feature that allows you to detect when the browser renders your page hidden (most commonly by switching tabs).
 This is really awesome for things like [my code review][review] and [reddit][rpics] apps since I can disable the realtime data stream to pages that aren't even being looked at (and enable it when someone looks again!)

 ## web de-auth proxy